 While the political establishment continues compromising our future, inequality keeps rising, injustice deepens, and the climate crisis gets worse and worse.Their time is over.
 The 2019 election is Our Time.

 Thank you for pledging to vote for a candidate who supports a Green New Deal for Canada.
 Check your inbox for what’s next.

 Who We Are

 Our Time is a national campaign led by young people and millennials who are championing a vision for a Green New Deal for Canada — an ambitious plan to tackle climate change and inequality together.
-Our goal is to organize and mobilize a generational alliance of young and millennial voters that’s big enough and bold enough to push politicians to support a Green New Deal in the lead up to the 2019 election.
-This campaign is supported by 350.org and a growing network of local Our Time hubs across the country.
+We’re mobilizing a generational alliance of voters that’s big enough and bold enough to push politicians to support a Green New Deal.
+This campaign is supported by 350 Canada and a growing network of local Our Time hubs across the country.